MiguelAlho/LearningChallenge2018/PITCHME.md

 AND THAT IS OK!

 Avoid:
-* cognitive overload
-* imposter syndrome
-* burnout
+* cognitive overload, imposter syndrome, burnout

-* It's something that needs to be acknowledged and accepted.
+* needs to be acknowledged and accepted.
-* This doesn't mean we should stop learning cause we're never gonna get to everything.
+* This doesn't mean we should stop learning.
-* It we should be moving forward and evolving, knowning we are going to continuously improve our selves.
+* we should be moving forward and evolving, continuously.

 ---
 ### Let's overcome this...